terikon/kendo-pouchdb/README.md

 multiple columns, this functionality is not supported.

 Of course, the _id field can be sorted by without providing view for it.

+## Filtering

+Filtering is limited.

+- Multiple filters are not supported.
+- When filer applied to field other than id field, sort should be applied to this field either.
+- Currently "neq" and "gt" operators are not supported.
+- dataSource.total() currently returns total number of documents, and not number of documents in current filter.

 TODO